 - Puliyogare can also be prepared with any millet rice.

 - If you adding cashews or almonds, avoid roasting them.
-It is best to
+It is best to consume them raw.

 Nutrition Science Highlights for WFPB Pulihora Recipe